evgen422/mysite/README.md

 sudo service mysql status

-ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '253321';
+ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'pass';
-CREATE USER 'evgeny'@'localhost' IDENTIFIED WITH mysql_native_password BY '253321';
+CREATE USER 'evgeny'@'localhost' IDENTIFIED WITH mysql_native_password BY 'pass';

         what helped to find mysql in python: